mpvnet-player/mpv.net/docs/Manual.md

 Support
 -------

-Before making a support request, please try a newer beta version first.
+Before making a support request, please try the newest version first.

 Bugs and feature requests can be made on the github [issue tracker](../../../issues), feel free to use for anything mpv.net related, usage questions are welcome.